Will-Hellinger/Latin-Client/readme.md

 # LTHS Latin Client

 This is a Python script designed to aid and or automate certain tasks in LTHS Latin Schoology.
-It can help you with vocabulary, morphology, and translations.
-This program uses Selenium WebDriver to interact with the website.
+It can help you with vocabulary, morphology, translations and more.

 ## Setup